plantmodelling/LBRAI2219/PITCHME.md

 	- Some basics about the soil
 - Root systems architecture
 - Roots and water uptake
-	- How do root architecture shape the water uptake?
+	- How do roots shape the water uptake?
-	- How do the water content shape the root architecture?
+	- How do the water content shape the roots?

 <span style="font-size:0.5em; color:gray"> <i class="fa fa-th" aria-hidden="true"></i> Press "o" for overview  **|**  <i class="fa fa-expand" aria-hidden="true"></i> Press "f" for full screen </span>